Going the Extra Mile in Face Image Quality Assessment: A Novel Database and Model: Introduction

-The main contributions of this paper are: \begin{enumerate} \item We created the largest IQA database of human faces in the wild called the \textit{Generic face image quality assessment 20k database} (GFIQA-20k).
-We extracted 20,000 faces from 1 million YFCC100M \cite{thomee:2016} images to ensure the diversity of (1) the individuals depicted, (2) the image quality, and (3) distortion types, as well as (4) the contexts in which the images were captured.
-Selected freelancers with expert domain knowledge rated the quality of each image on average 12 times.
+The main contributions of this paper are as follows: \begin{enumerate} \item We created the largest IQA database of human faces in-the-wild, which is called the \textit{Generic face image quality assessment 20k database} (GFIQA-20k).
+We collected 20,000 face images and ensured the diversity of the individuals, who are depicted in highly varied circumstances.
+We also validated the reliability of the collected dataset with gold-standard questions and self-consistency tests.

-\item We validated the reliability of freelancers by analyzing their accuracy on gold-standard questions and self-consistency correlation on repeated questions.
-We validated the effectiveness of our dataset GFIQA-20k by transfer learning.
-High prediction correlation (over 0.95 SRCC) can be achieved using different baseline models.
+\item We proposed a novel quality prediction model that for the first time employs deep generative priors to facilitate the BIQA task.
+Using the rich statistics encoded in pretrained generative models, we obtain prior preserved images and use them as latent references to improve the IQA prediction accuracy.

-\item We proposed a novel quality prediction model which is the first to exploit deep generative priors to facilitate the BIQA task.
-Using the rich statistics encoded in pre-trained generative models, we obtain prior preserved images and serve them as latent references to further improve prediction accuracy.
-Experimental results verified the effectiveness of the proposed model.
+\item The experimental results verified both the usefulness of the proposed dataset in evaluating face image quality and the effectiveness of the proposed model in achieving accurate predictions.
 The database and code will be made available at \url{http://database.mmsp-kn.de/gfiqa-20k-database.html}. \end{enumerate}